creativecommons/chooser/README.md

 ## About

 Repository containing the source code for the new Creative Commons License Chooser.
-The new chooser is still in beta, and a beta deployment can be found [here](https://chooser-beta.creativecommons.org/).

 This site is built using HTML, CSS, and JS.

 ## Code of conduct